prog-harsh/BankMange/README.md

 It uses the mySql database to store and reterive the user data.

-This project is open-source you can modify and use this if you want but before using this please give me credit :)
+This project is open-source you can modify and use this if you want but please give me credit :)